3 - dkim check

 :: dkim-invalid :: there is a problem in the signature itself or the public key record.
 I.e. the signature could not be processed :: dkim-temperror :: some error was found which is likely transient in nature, such as a temporary inability to retrieve a public key

-If the message has been signed using a different domain, a “diff” alert will be added to the subject:
+When the message has been signed using a different domain, a “diff” alert is added to the subject:

 :: dkim-diff :: the message has NOT been signed by the sender's domain